 After graduating from the Bergamo Art High School, he studied directing and digital filmmaking at the SAE Institute Milano, under the guidance of director Mirko Locatelli.

-he studied photography under the teaching of cinematographer Giuseppe Lanci AIC.
+Moved to Rome, he was selected at the italian national film school Centro Sperimentale di Cinematografia, where he studied photography under the teaching of cinematographer Giuseppe Lanci AIC.

-With the director Rossella Inglese is founder of “Fedra Film”: they make together the short film “Vanilla”, in official selection at the 73rd Venice Film Festival and “Denise”, which has received several prestigious awards.
+Together with the director Rossella Inglese, he is the founder of Fedra Film: they made the short film Vanilla, in official selection at the 73rd Venice Film Festival and Denise, which has received several prestigious awards.

-In 2018 he began his collaboration with director Giulia Grandinetti, signing the co-direction of the short film “Guinea Pig” and working on the long-term photographic project “Sentimental Odyssey”.
+In 2018 he began his collaboration with director Giulia Grandinetti, signing the co-direction of the short film Guinea Pig and working on the long-term photographic project Sentimental Odyssey.

-In 2015, after several short films amateur, creates “Memories of a Traveler”, written and directed by him and in which he collaborates with Alessandro Haber.
+In 2015, after several amateur short films, he created Memories of a Traveler, written and directed by him and in which he collaborates with Alessandro Haber.

-In 2020 he completes the filming of his first feature film “Polvere” (adapted from a theatrical text by Saverio La Ruina, multi-award-winning author of the UBU award) which sees in the cast Saverio La Ruina and Roberta Mattei.
-In the same year he directs the short documentary “A Useless Tale” starring his grandmother.
+In 2020 he completes the filming of his first feature film Polvere (adapted from a theatrical text by Saverio La Ruina, multi-award-winning author of the UBU award) which sees in the cast Saverio La Ruina and Roberta Mattei.
+In the same year, he directs the short documentary A Useless Tale starring his grandmother.

-From 2019 is artistic director of the “Pollino Film Fest”.
+From 2019 is the artistic director of the Pollino Film Fest.